Ryan-Martin22/The-Cocktail-Lab/README.md

   - The font used for the headings was Playfair Display and for paragraph content it was Lato.
 Sans Serif was used as a fallback in case of the Google Fonts link not working.
 Playfair was used to ensure a level of sophistication and attractivness.
 [Google Fonts](https://fonts.google.com/specimen/Playfair+Display+SC)

 * Imagery
     - Imagery is essential.
-The landing page image is designed to be eye catching and illict and element of desire for a cocktail, thus ensuring the user stays engages with the website.
+The landing page image is designed to be eye catching and promote and element of desire for a cocktail, thus ensuring the user stays engages with the website.
     - The colour profile of the images is warm to ensure it goes with the overall colour palette of the webpage

 ## Technologies Used